The Low Lows (band)

-The Low Lows were an American avant-garde Americana/Alternative country band.
+The Low Lows were an American avant-garde Americana/alternative country band.
 Their final lineup consisted of Mangham Parker, Brockett Hamilton, Matt Verta-Ray and Zachary Larkins.

 History

-The Low Lows were formed in Athens, Georgia, in 2005, originally consisting of lead vocalist and guitarist Mangham Parker (aka Parker Noon), organist Daniel Rickard, and drummer Jeremy Wheatley, all of whom were former members of the band Parker and Lily.
+The Low Lows were formed in Athens, Georgia in 2005, originally consisting of lead vocalist and guitarist Mangham Parker (aka Parker Noon), organist Daniel Rickard, and drummer Jeremy Wheatley, all of whom were former members of the band Parker and Lily.
 Following Rickard and Wheatley's departure in 2008, there were several other musicians who joined and left (see The Low Lows (band)), which left Parker as the only consistent member of the band post-2008.

-The Low Lows toured extensively in the U.S. and Europe, playing with as many as fourteen musicians at once.
-Their live performances were well-received in music press, especially as they began to perform at larger venues, including Austin City Limits.
+The Low Lows toured with large line-ups – up to 14 members – in the U.S. and Europe.
+Their live performances were well-received in music publications.
+They performed at the Austin City Limits Music Festival.

 In 2006, they released their debut album, Fire On the Bright Sky, followed by their single Elizabeth Pier (2007) and in 2008, they released their second full-length album Shining Violence.
 After three years of touring, in early February 2011, it was reported that in the upcoming months, they would be releasing a new full-length album titled Gaudy Frame, however the album was postponed.
 In March of 2013, it was reported that two new albums would be released in succession the same year.
 These were identified as the above-mentioned Gaudy Frame and a second album titled Light All The Lights, but were never released.
 They disbanded and Monk Parker (also used as an alias of Mangham Parker) was formed as a spin-off in 2015.